-Bryance is Chair of the firm’s Labor and Employment practice group and serves on Burr & Forman’s Executive Committee.
+Bryance is Chair of the firm’s Labor and Employment practice group.
 He focuses his practice on representing employers and management in all aspects of Labor & Employment law.
 He defends employers in litigation in both state and federal courts and before state and federal administrative agencies.

 Bryance also advises and assists employers in developing employment policies and procedures to govern the workplace.
 His practice embraces all matters involving employees in the workplace, including wage and hour issues, wrongful discharge, sexual harassment, invasion of privacy, employment discrimination and labor relations.
 Bryance has extensive experience handling litigation in all these areas, in addition to allegations of violations of the Americans with Disabilities Act, the Family and Medical Leave Act, enforcement of non-compete and non-solicitation agreements, OSHA violations, and matters within the jurisdiction of the Office of Federal Contract Compliance Programs.
 He has represented employers in matters before the National Labor Relations Board and in labor negotiations.
 Bryance has defended nationwide complex employment-related class actions and lawsuits throughout the United States and handled appeals to the Supreme Court of Alabama and United States Courts of Appeals.